epiforecasts/crowdforecastr/docs-website/source/_posts/uk-challenge.md

 We use a scoring system which guarantees that nobody can cheat and everyone is encouraged to provide their best possible forecast (prediction).
 We’ll combine your predictions for: 1.
 The number of Covid-19 infections and 2.
 The number of Covid-19 deaths to give you an overall score.

 Your ranking will be based on the “weighted interval score” (WIS) of your forecasts.
-The weighted interval score has three components: “overprediction”, “underprediction” and “sharpness”.
+The 'score' is negatively oriented, meaning that a lower score is better.
+You can think of the weighted interval score as a 'penalty' for being less than perfect.
+The weighted interval score is the sum of three components (i.e. three different types of penalties): “overprediction”, “underprediction” and “sharpness”.
 Overprediction and underprediction are penalties that occur if the true observed value falls outside of the range of values deemed plausible by your forecast.
 If you make a very uncertain forecast, the range of plausible values is larger and you are less likely to get penalties for over- and underprediction.
 The “sharpness” term on the other hand penalises you for being overly uncertain.
 This means that you need to finely balance the line between being too uncertain (you get a sharpness penalty) and too confident (you get over- and underprediction penalties if your forecast is off).

 To make forecasts of deaths and reported infections more comparable, we will first take the logarithm of your forecasts and the “ground truth data” and then calculate the weighted interval score using these.